lformaggia/contact_with_nitsche/README.md

   - `-m`: generate the mesh with gmsh
   - `-f <filename>`: to give a different filename (`data.pot` by default).

-Notice that if the mesh isn't generated using gmsh, the angle parameter will be ignored
+Notice that if the mesh isn't generated using gmsh, the angle parameter will be ignored.
+Depending on the method choosen, only the relative numerical parameters will be used.